 We’ve all done it, but driving while dialing is genuinely dangerous.
-Some studies suggest it’s as hazardous as drunk driving.
+Studies suggest it’s as hazardous as drunk driving.

-To save us from ourselves, most jurisdictions have enacted mobile law restrictions that allow for hands-free phone device use.
-But a recent New Jersey appellate court decision rendered the state mobile driving law useless.
+To save us from ourselves, most jurisdictions have enacted laws addressing hands-free phone device use.
+But a recent New Jersey appellate court decision rendered the state’s mobile driving law useless.

 New Jersey’s “Driving While Dialing” Statue